 SHAVING CREAM PAINTING

 One of my favorite memories of being an adolescent was when my friends and I would have shaving cream fights.
 We love them….our parents….not so much.
 But since shaving cream is an interestingly soft and smooth product to play with, I let my kids experiment with the substance in a controlled way.
 How, you ask?
 We paint it!
 Put together a paint palette of washable paint for each of your little ones and let them use a layer of shaving cream as their canvas.
 They can make really neat abstract designs without making too much of a mess.
+Pro mom tip: Use a reusable aluminum pan or tray with a large side to contain the mess.

 We go through a TON of finger paint in our house, but lucky for me I found a great idea on Pinterest to use pudding as finger paint.
 That worked just fine (and smelled really great) when my boys were very little, but now that they are older I needed to modify the recipe a touch.
 Instead of getting chocolate pudding, I get vanilla pudding and add a couple of drops of food dye to create different colors for their painting creations.
 And the best part?
 I don’t have to worry about them getting any in their mouth—I actually encourage it!